-I was born in Hereford to a Welsh mother and English father and I have lived in several different English and Welsh towns during my life.
-I studied for a degree and PhD in Medieval History at Cardiff University in the 1980s and 1990s and I have lived and worked in Swansea since 1998.
+Emma Cownie was born in Hereford to a Welsh mother and English father and has lived in several different English and Welsh towns and cities during her life.
+She studied for a degree and doctorate in Medieval History at Cardiff University in the 1980s and 1990s.
+She has lived and worked in Swansea since 1998.

-All my life I have loved being creative – whether it was drawing and sketching as a teenager, drawing with oil pastels and screen print-making in my 20s and finally focusing on photography and oil painting in adult life.
+Emma has always been creative, whether it was drawing and sketching as a teenager, drawing with oil pastels and screen print-making in her 20s and or focusing on photography and oil painting in her adult life.

 Things took a dramatic changed for Emma in 2012.
 On 29th February, she was involved in a car accident which led to her developing PTSD.
 She also suffered burn-out from over a decade in a very stressful job.
 Emma says, "The wheels came off the trolley, as they say.
 I was stunned to find myself falling apart in a very disconcerting way.
 I could not work.
 It took a long time to recover.
 In fact, it took a year to return to my job, and that was only in a part-time role.
 It was incredibly tough."

 For Emma, a crucial part of that recovery process was painting.
 In the first 6 months of her illness, she could do nothing.
 She says "I tried to keep busy but I could hardly make it to the shops.
 I was overwhelmed with exhaustion.
 The world terrified me."
 During the course of that year, Emma saw two therapists who used EMDR therapy.
 This was a turning point for her.
 Late August 2012, she picked up her paintbrush and started painting and painting; every day, all day, day-in-day out.
 She hasn't really stopped since.